Tsarcastic/http-server/README.md

 ### Additions for Step 1

 Added functionality to return a properly formatted HTTP response to the client with response_ok and response_error functions.

+### Additions for Step 2

+Added parse_request function to validate request from client to ensure proper formatting, GET request, HTTP version 1.1, and the existence of a host header.
+Depending on the error in the request, the client will receive an applicable response.